-- Connection-oriented Packet Switching (Virtual Circuit):- Before starting the transmission, it establishes a logical path or virtual connection using signalling protocol, between sender and receiver and all packets belongs to this flow will follow this predefined route.
+1. Connection-oriented Packet Switching (Virtual Circuit): Before starting the transmission, it establishes a logical path or virtual connection using a signaling protocol, between sender and receiver and all packets belongs to this flow will follow this predefined route.
 Virtual Circuit ID is provided by switches/routers to uniquely identify this virtual connection.
-Data is divided into small units and all these small units are appended with help of sequence number.
-Overall, three phases takes place here- Setup, data transfer and tear down phase.
+Data is divided into small units and all these small units are appended with help of sequence numbers.
+Packets arrive in order at the destination.
+Overall, three phases take place here- The setup, data transfer and tear-down phases.

-All address information is only transferred during setup phase.
-Once the route to destination is discovered, entry is added to switching table of each intermediate node.
-During data transfer, packet header (local header) may contain information such as length, timestamp, sequence number etc.
+All address information is only transferred during the setup phase.
+Once the route to a destination is discovered, entry is added to the switching table of each intermediate node.
+During data transfer, packet header (local header) may contain information such as length, timestamp, sequence number, etc.

 Connection-oriented switching is very useful in switched WAN.
-Some popular protocols which use Virtual Circuit Switching approach are X.25, Frame-Relay, ATM and MPLS(Multi-Protocol Label Switching).
+Some popular protocols which use the Virtual Circuit Switching approach are X.25, Frame-Relay, ATM, and MPLS(Multi-Protocol Label Switching).

-- Connectionless Packet Switching (Datagram):- Unlike Connection-oriented packet switching, In Connectionless Packet Switching each packet contains all necessary addressing information such as source address, destination address and port numbers etc. In Datagram Packet Switching, each packet is treated independently.
-Packets belonging to one flow may take different routes because routing decisions are made dynamically, so the packets arrived at destination might be out of order.
+2. Connectionless Packet Switching (Datagram): Unlike Connection-oriented packet switching, In Connectionless Packet Switching each packet contains all necessary addressing information such as source address, destination address, port numbers, etc. In Datagram Packet Switching, each packet is treated independently.
+Packets belonging to one flow may take different routes because routing decisions are made dynamically, so the packets that arrived at the destination might be out of order.
 It has no connection setup and teardown phase, like Virtual Circuits.